yrodriguezmd/DFGVancouver_Brightside2021/README.md

 #### 4.  survey'20 EDA 9_5

 Using cleaned 2020, removed mod-high correlated variables,checked plots of location vs others - checked survey questions and answer values.
 Initially did some location-based plotting, however, might need to resort back to df.hist due to inapplicability of taking the mean (values not really ordinal).

+-> Task: convert 'prefer not to answer' asnwers to NaN, recheck missing val distribution.